rwolffgang/quill-focusEmitter/README.md

-# Quill Focus
+# Quill FocusEmitter

-This package is a [Quill.js](https://quillljs.com/) module that add focus mode.
+This package is a [Quill.js](https://quillljs.com/) module that adds focus, focusin and focusout events.

 ## Quickstart